-In addition to the academic requirements, students are expected to attend a number of social and cultural events on campus.
-Monthly, the honors program has an organized social event including plays, lectures, athletic events, art exhibitions, and other intellectual activities.
-Honor students enjoy two unique privileges on campus: early registration and the opportunity to live in East Campus Suites on the Honors Floor.
+In addition to the academic requirements, students are expected to to leaders on campus, both in and outside the classroom.
+They are invited to attend a number of social and cultural events on campus, including plays, lectures, athletic events, art exhibitions and other intellectual activities.
+Students enjoy the privileges of early registration and the opportunity to live in East Campus Suites on the Honors Floors.
+Funding may be available to help offset the costs of conferences and entrance exams.
 Students are also encouraged to travel internationally, but this is not a requirement for graduating with honors.